Here is a handy list with the very best things to do in Italy with kids.

 The most amazing thing about Italy is that it brings you unmeasurably closer to people and events that have shaped our world.

-From Petrarch to Titian, from Galileo to Leonardo, all over Italy you can visit the places where some of the giants of the world’s science and art lived and worked.
+From Petrarch to Titian, from Galileo to Leonardo, all over Italy you can visit the places where many of the giants of the world’s science and art lived and worked.

-Take your kids to visit places significantly connected to people the names of whom everyone has heard of.
-From the University of Padua where Galileo Galilei taught to Titian’s birth house in Pieve di Cadore, from Petrarch’s house and tomb in Arqua Petrarca to Canova’s birth house in Possagno, it will be like a lesson in greatness.
+Take your kids to visit places with a significant connection to people whose names are known all over the world.
+From the University of Padua where Galileo Galilei taught for 18 years to Titian’s birth house in the small town of Pieve di Cadore, from Petrarch’s house and tomb in the medieval village of Arqua’ Petrarca to Canova’s birth house in the small town of Possagno, it will be like a lesson in greatness.

-In a world where our children need authentic role models more than ever, learning first hand about the achievements of Italian artists and scientists and seeing how their work influenced and even changed the course of human thought can be a deeply inspiring experience for your kids
+In a world where our children need authentic role models now more than ever, learning first hand about the achievements of Italian artists and scientists and seeing how their work influenced and even changed the course of human thought can be a deeply inspiring experience for your kids.

 - The Sunset That Petrarch Enjoyed